binpash/try/STYLE.md

 # Commands

 Redirections go at the end of commands.
+There should be no spaces anywhere in a redirect: write `2>/dev/null`, not `2> /dev/null`.

 Prefer `echo` when possible (but only use POSIX flags).